EnchanTheory/Enchan-Field-Notes/README.md

 * **Emergent Gravity:** Gravity as a residual effect of spatial ordering.
 * **Geometric Dark Matter:** Identifying dark matter with topological defects ($|\nabla S| \propto 1/r$).
 * **Rotational Stability:** Utilizing Kerr metric analogies to describe stability control.
+* **Observational Constraints:** Bounding coupling constants using interferometric data limits.

 ## Disclaimer
 This repository contains purely theoretical and cosmological descriptions.
-**Technological implementations, specific device architectures, and industrial applications (e.g., Enchan-001/002) are explicitly out of scope and are not disclosed here.**
+**Technological implementations, specific device architectures, and industrial applications (e.g., feasibility studies referenced in the notes) are explicitly out of scope and are not disclosed here.**

 ## Citation
 If you wish to cite this draft:
-> Kobayashi, M. (2025). *Enchan Field Notes: Emergent Spacetime and Rotational Control*. v0.2.2.
+> Kobayashi, M. (2025). *Enchan Field Notes: Emergent Spacetime and Rotational Control*. v0.2.3.
 GitHub Repository.

 ## License